WICG/fenced-frame/explainer/process_isolation.md

-## Same origin fenced frames on the same page
+## Same site fenced frames on the same page

-Since these are same-origin, both fenced frames have almost the same information except possibly different sizes.
-Since sizes are restricted in the values that can be allowed, this still seems acceptable for them to be in the same process, in the presence of an attack.
+Since these are same-site, both fenced frames have almost the same information except possibly different sizes and different src URLs.
+Since sizes are restricted in the values that can be allowed and URLs being same-site, this still seems acceptable for them to be in the same process, in the presence of an attack.

 **Severity: low**

-## Same origin fenced frames on a different page
+## Same site fenced frames on a different page

-Since these are same-origin, both fenced frames have almost the same information except possibly different sizes.
-This still seems less information and thus acceptable for them to be in the same process, in the presence of an attack.
+Since these are same-origin, both fenced frames have almost the same information except possibly different sizes and different src URLs.
+Similar to the above case, this seems less information and thus acceptable for them to be in the same process, in the presence of an attack.

 **Severity: low**